 5. Ask Why

 Although this is obvious, many employees back-away from asking the decision maker why they did not get the promotion.
 To move forward, you must first figure out what your mistakes are so you can improve.
-You’ll come away with a stronger understanding of your company’s leadership team operates and can decide if you would comfortably fit into that culture.
+You’ll come away with a stronger understanding of how the leadership team operates and can decide if you would comfortably fit into that culture.

 6. Let Go of Disappointment